The Future of Hairdressing – What Will the Industry Look Like in 30 Years?

-As Michael Van Clarke celebrates his salon’s 30th anniversary, he shares his thoughts on what the hair industry could look like in 30 years’ time and how to prepare for the future of hairdressing, now.
+As the new decade fast approaches it’s only natural to think about the way that things will look in the upcoming years.
+As Michael Van Clarke celebrated his salon’s 30th anniversary last year, he shared his thoughts on what the hair industry could look like in 30 years’ time and how to prepare for the future of hairdressing, now.

 Natural beauty and wellness will have a strong connection with consumers today and in the near future.
 Looking at the next 30 years I believe we will see some key societal shifts.